skynetapp/toneAnalyzer/README.md

 #### Code Flows as follows:
    * To insert or get data from DB code flows.. index.php -> Controller -> Action -> MySql.
-   * To view the data code flows.. index.php -> view.
+   * To view the data code flows.. index.php -> Controller -> View.

 #### Step 1: